December 20, 2017

 Serves 6

-5 large tomatoes, peeled, chopped
+-5 large tomatoes, peeled, chopped

-1/2 cup basmati rice, rinsed
+-1/2 cup basmati rice, rinsed

-1 large onion, chopped
+-1 large onion, chopped

-3 garlic cloves, finely chopped
+-3 garlic cloves, finely chopped

-1 bunch parsley, chopped
+-1 bunch parsley, chopped

-1 bunch chives or scallion, chopped
+-1 bunch chives or scallions, chopped

-A handful of basil, roughly chopped
+-A handful of basil, roughly chopped

-1 tablespoon tomato paste
+-1 tablespoon tomato paste

-1/2 teaspoon turmeric
+-1/2 teaspoon turmeric

-A pinch of red pepper
+-A pinch of red pepper

-Salt and pepper to taste
+-Salt and pepper to taste

-Vegetable oil/olive oil
+-Vegetable oil/olive oil

-Juice of 1 lime or 1-2 tablespoons abghooreh (sour grape juice)
+-Juice of 1 lime or 1-2 tablespoons abghooreh (sour grape juice)

 For کوفته قلقلی Koofteh Ghelgheli - Meatballs

-1/2 pound ground beef or lamb
+-1/2 pound ground beef or lamb

-1 small onion, grated
+-1 small onion, grated

-1/2 teaspoon salt
+-1/2 teaspoon salt

-1/4 teaspoon pepper
+-1/4 teaspoon pepper

 Method:

 2. Bring a pot of water to a boil.
 Cut an "x" in the bottom of each tomato with a sharp knife.
 Place the tomatoes in the boiling water and cook for a minute or two.
-Remove from the pot, allow to cool and peel the skins.
+Remove from the pot, allow to cool, and peel the skins.
 Chop or grate the tomatoes on a box grater.
 Remove the seeds if you prefer.

 3. Add 3 tablespoons of oil to a pot, saute chopped onions over medium-high heat until the onions become translucent.
-Add turmeric, stir and add the chopped garlic.
-Saute for a couple of minutes.
+Add turmeric, stir, and add the chopped garlic.
+Sauté for a couple of minutes.

 4. Stir in the tomato paste and cook for 2-3 minutes before adding the tomatoes.
 Cook for 5 minutes.

-5. Add the rice, parsley, scallion, basil, 1/2 teaspoon salt, 1/2 teaspoon pepper and a pinch of red pepper.
+5. Add the rice, parsley, scallion, basil, 1/2 teaspoon salt, 1/2 teaspoon pepper, and a pinch of red pepper.

 6. Add six cups of water, stir, bring to a boil, add the meatballs, reduce the heat, cover and cook over low heat for 45-50 minutes.
 Periodically, stir the soup and add a little water if needed.